TI-Tokyo/riak-docs-fork/content/riak/kv/2.9.0p5/using/reference/v3-multi-datacenter/aae.md

 ## Overview

-Riak Multi-Datacenter (MDC) Replication version 3 (originally limited to Riak Enterprise versions 1.4.0 - 2.2.3 and now available to all versions post 2.2.3) can now take advantage of Riak's [active anti-entropy][glossary aae] \(AAE) subsystem, which was first introduced as a technology preview in Riak 1.3.0.
+Riak Multi-Datacenter (MDC) Replication version 3 (originally limited to Riak Enterprise versions 1.4.0 - 2.2.3 and now available to all versions post 2.2.3) can now take advantage of Riak's [active anti-entropy][glossary aae] /(AAE) subsystem, which was first introduced as a technology preview in Riak 1.3.0.

 AAE plus Replication uses existing Riak AAE hash trees stored in